paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 For effective date and applicability of section, see section 12(a) of Pub.
 L. 97–214, set out as a note under [section 2801 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2801).

 #### Provision of Adequate Storage Space To Secure Personal Property Outside of Assigned Military Family Housing Unit
 Pub.
 L. 109–364, div.
 A, title III, § 362, Oct.
 17, 2006, 120 Stat.
-2167, provided that: “The Secretary of a military department shall ensure that a member of the Armed Forces under the jurisdiction of the Secretary who occupies a unit of military family housing is provided with adequate storage space to secure personal property that the member is unable to secure within the unit whenever— “(1) the member is assigned to duty in an area for which special pay under [section 310 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section310&num=0&edition=prelim), United States Code, is available and the assignment is pursuant to orders specifying an assignment of 180 days or more; and “(2) the dependents of the member who otherwise occupy the unit of military family housing are absent from the unit for more than 30 consecutive days during the period of the assignment of the member.”
+2167, as amended by Pub.
+L. 114–328, div.
+A, title VI, § 618(d), Dec.
+23, 2016, 130 Stat.
+2160, provided that: “The Secretary of a military department shall ensure that a member of the Armed Forces under the jurisdiction of the Secretary who occupies a unit of military family housing is provided with adequate storage space to secure personal property that the member is unable to secure within the unit whenever— “(1) the member is assigned to duty in an area for which special pay under section 310, or paragraph (1) or (3) of section 351(a), of title 37, United States Code, is available and the assignment is pursuant to orders specifying an assignment of 180 days or more; and “(2) the dependents of the member who otherwise occupy the unit of military family housing are absent from the unit for more than 30 consecutive days during the period of the assignment of the member.”

 #### Initial Establishment of Certain Amounts Required To Be Specified by Law
 Maximum amount of $30,000 per unit for an improvement project for family housing units under this section during the period beginning Oct.
 1, 1982, and ending on the date of the enactment of the Military Construction Authorization Act for fiscal year 1984 or Oct.
 1, 1983, whichever is later, see section 11(3) of Pub.
 L. 97–214, set out as a note under [section 2828 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2828).